-CD staff has worked internally and with its community partners to increase the number of completed projects and level of expenditures in three project areas: housing rehabilitation, homeownership assistance, and public infrastructure/facilities.
+OCED staff has worked internally and with its community partners to increase the number of completed projects and level of expenditures in three project areas: housing rehabilitation, homeownership assistance, and public infrastructure/facilities.
 The Housing Rehabilitation Team has increased its collaborative efforts with the Weatherization Team to maximize the level of service provided to County residents.
 In FY 09-10, over 70 housing rehabilitation projects were completed throughout the Urban County.
 Both teams will focus on combining intake and inspections over the next twelve months.

-Over the last twelve months, Habitat and CHA have completed a record number of NSP and HOME-funded units under contract with CD.
+Over the last twelve months, Habitat and CHA have completed a record number of NSP and HOME-funded units under contract with OCED.
 Over 500 households attended homebuyer education classes.
 All of the rental rehabilitation projects funded in 10/11 are either completed or underway.
 Additional funds for 11/12 have been allocated for 3 new projects and 2 continuing projects.
+One project has been completed by Habitat with 11/12 funds.

-CDBG funds set aside in 10/11 for public infrastructure and facility improvements projects have been allocated and projects are either completed or work is underway.
-CD will continue to work with staff at the local jurisdictions to ensure projects are planned in eligible areas, competitively bid, federal regulations such as Davis-Bacon and Section 3are adhered to by general contractors and subcontractors, and contracts are awarded so CDBG funds are expended in a timely manner.
+CDBG funds set aside in 11/12 for public infrastructure and facility improvements projects have been allocated and projects are either completed or work is underway.
+OCED will continue to work with staff at the local jurisdictions to ensure projects are planned in eligible areas, competitively bid, federal regulations such as Davis-Bacon and Section 3are adhered to by general contractors and subcontractors, and contracts are awarded so CDBG funds are expended in a timely manner.